Meghan McCain Dragged On Twitter For Spoiling ‘Game Of Thrones’ Ending, ‘View’ Fans Call For Her To Be Fired

 — Mediaite (@Mediaite) May 20, 2019

-While Meghan McCain eventually apologized and warned West Coast viewers not to watch The View, she faced the wrath of the Internet later in the day.
-Game of Thrones fans took to Twitter to accuse McCain of purposely ruining the finale and to call for her firing from the ABC chatfest.
+While Meghan McCain eventually apologized — and warned West Coast Game of Thrones fans not to watch The View— she faced the wrath of some social media users later in the day.
+Game of Thrones fans took to Twitter to accuse McCain of purposely ruining the finale, and to call for her firing from the ABC chatfest.

 “Thanks for ruining the ending of Game of Thrones for many of us who have not seen it yet,” one fan tweeted.
 “I think you did it on purpose, too bad you could not be like your dear father.
 You are ruining the view.
 There is a petition going around for you to be fired.”